Problem Statement

 a.
 Approach

-The brute force approach involves comparing each element with every other element within the given distance k
+The brute force approach involves comparing each element with every other element within the given distance k.
+We iterate over each index and for each index, check all other indices up to k steps away.

 b.
 Steps